isawzz/speech-games-client/README.md

 It is entirely implemented in client-side javascript and only accesses a minimal json-server (see https://github.com/isawzz/speech-games-server) to store user data.

+run it online:
+goto:

+run it locally (dev):
-easiest way to run this if you have vs code installed:
+easiest way to run this locally if you have vs code installed:
 1. clone the repos in a directory

 2. open directory in vs code